 Social Recovery Therapy

-Social recovery therapy is a cognitive-behavioral intervention designed to help restore a more capable mental state to young people with schizophrenia by improving social skills and encouraging more participation in social activities.
-The goal is to help people during first-episode psychosis increase the amount of time they spend actively involved in social settings to thrive in their community, rather than merely survive as “outsiders,” and thereby preventing long-term social disability.
+Social recovery therapy is a cognitive-behavioral intervention designed to help restore a more capable mental state to young people with first-episode or longer-term psychosis by improving social and vocational skills and encouraging more participation in social activities.
+The goal is to help people, especially those in the early stages of psychosis, increase the amount of time they spend actively involved in social settings to thrive in their community, rather than merely survive as “outsiders,” thereby preventing long-term social disability and/or the development of schizophrenia or other related psychiatric disorders.

 When It's Used